Inland Pack Track

 • Transport to the beginning of the track.

-• All camping equipment such as lightweight 1 or 2 person tent and sleeping mat.
+• All camping equipment including lightweight 1 or 2 person tent and sleeping mat.

 • All meals throughout the duration of the trip, made from fresh ingredients and carried by your guide.